 Environmentally Aware Business Travel and Fuel Usage

-Our Group is distributed across more than 30 locations in 11 countries, a fact that makes high demands on employee mobility.
+Our Group is distributed across more than 30 locations in eleven countries – a fact that makes high demands on employee mobility.
 Carbon emissions are produced when our employees travel.

 We have taken the following measures to promote eco-friendly mobility:

 We work together with external partners on the use of rental and company cars.
 These partners provide us with regular information on vehicle fleet usage and evaluate fuel cards, enabling us to monitor trends in fuel consumption and associated greenhouse gas and carbon emissions.
 Air travel is organized by travel agents who also provide us with regular information on carbon emissions, among other things.
 German rail network operator Deutsche Bahn supplies us with an annual client environmental data report (“Umweltbilanz”).
 This quantifies the carbon emissions that our employees have avoided by traveling by rail as opposed to by car.
-In 2021, for example, this amounted to over 143 tonnes of CO2 (2020: over 280 tonnes; 2019: over 800 tonnes).
-The substantial year-over-year savings of approximately 140 tonnes of carbon emissions are associated with the slump in overall travel resulting from the COVID-19 pandemic.
-This can also be seen from the significant difference between 2019 and 2020.
+In 2020, e.g., this amounted to over 280 tonnes of CO2 (2019: over 800 tonnes).
+The substantial year-on-year savings of approximately 520 tonnes of carbon emissions are associated with the slump in overall travel resulting from the COVID-19 pandemic.

 Passenger kilometers (pkm) for long-distance travel